justinlu1/gameoflife/README.md

-# gameoflife
+# Game of Life
-Game of Life
+My implementation of Conway's game of life using Python and Pygame.